Peter J. O’Connor

 Founder, Executive Director

 Peter O’Connor is a longtime civil rights activist and co-counsel in the historic Mount Laurel litigation, which ruled that every municipality in New Jersey must plan, zone and take measures to provide its “fair share” of the region’s need for affordable housing opportunities for low- and moderate-income families.
 He founded FSHD to fully implement the settlement agreement in the Mount Laurel litigation with housing that would reach the very poor.
 Peter’s work as a nonprofit developer dates back to the 1970s when he worked with the Carpenters Union of South Jersey on several other projects that are now owned and managed by FSHD.
-Peter also serves executive director of the Fair Share Housing Center, a public interest law firm that is NJ’s lead organization fighting for the rights of the low-income families to live in high-opportunity neighborhoods with decent jobs and good schools.
+Peter is also the founder of Fair Share Housing Center, a public interest law firm that is NJ’s lead organization fighting for the rights of the low-income families to live in high-opportunity neighborhoods with decent jobs and good schools.
 Click here to read a profile of Peter that was published in the College of the Holy Cross magazine.
 View Peter’s full bio.

 Director of Property Management